MaxNau/VT.NET/README.md

 # VT.NET - VirusTotal API Client Library for .NET

-A simple and easy-to-use C# client library for interacting with the [VirusTotal API](https://www.virustotal.com/reference/overview).
+A simple and easy-to-use C# client library for interacting with the [VirusTotal API v3](https://www.virustotal.com/reference/overview).
 This library simplifies the process of sending files, URLs, and hashes for analysis, as well as retrieving analysis results.

 ## Features